igarousi/data-catalog/schema/core.md

-# Core Metadata
+# Core Schema

-Core metadata is a set of common metadata fields that all catalog holdings share and consists largely of high-level dataset attributes and properties.
-This document outlines the **required** and **recommended** high-level properties that are required.
+Core schema contains a set of common metadata fields that all catalog records share and consists largely of high-level dataset attributes and properties.
+This document outlines the **required** and **recommended** high-level properties to create schemas for the I-Guide catalog records.

 ## Required Metadata